 Our recipe features instructions on how much of the syrup to add to wine, but if you're adding to your own taste, it's a good way of controlling sweetness and spice levels.
 It’ll keep for up to three months, too.

 Want to prepare ahead of time?
 Try our slow cooker mulled wine recipe.
 The low heat ensures the wine doesn't boil and the flavours stay fresh.

 How to serve mulled wine

 Serve in style, going off-piste with your cups.
 While fragile glass is a no-no, sturdy dimpled half-pint glasses look good and have a useful handle.
 Garnish with whole cinnamon sticks and pared orange or lemon peel.
-You could also add a wedge of citrus studded with cloves, but it’s best to make one fresh rather than fish a soggy slice out of the mulling pan.
+You could also add a wedge of citrus studded with cloves – it’s best to make one fresh rather than fishing a soggy slice out of the mulling pan.

 Like these suggestions?
 Check out other cocktail content...

-Is mulled wine your favourite festive drink, and do you have a favoured method?
+Is mulled wine your favourite festive drink?
+Do you have a preferred method?
 Share your tips with us below...